KatrinaaDing/cs1531/wk4 Nested Func_Decorator.md

 def my_function():
 	...
 ```
-Decorator is dynamically alter the functionality of a function, like a **wrapper** to the function and let us execute **specific code** before and after the function runs.
+Decorator is dynamically altering the functionality of a function, like a **wrapper** to the function and let us execute **specific code** before and after the function runs.

 The **specific code** can be written by our own or use python proporties.